Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Immunotherapy uses a patient’s immune system to fight cancer.
 It has already helped extend survival for some mesothelioma patients.
 Different types of immunotherapy operate in different ways.
 Immunotherapy can be used as part of a multimodal treatment.

-In one study, pleural mesothelioma patients of all stages received the immunotherapy duo Opdivo® and Yervoy®.
+In one study, pleural mesothelioma patients of all stages received the immunotherapy treatment duo Opdivo® and Yervoy®.
 The study compared this treatment to a chemotherapy regimen.
-Patients treated with Opdivo+Yervoy lived longer than those treated with chemotherapy.
+Patients treated with Opdivo+Yervoy lived longer than those who received chemotherapy treatment.

 The drug duo of Opdivo+Yervoy is a recommended treatment for some mesothelioma cases.
 Stage 1 and stage 2 patients may benefit from immunotherapy over chemotherapy.